sagilo/pyswitcherv2/README.md

     $ pip install pyswitcherv2

 ### Downloading
-Find the latest package at [dist/](https://github.com/sagilo/pyswitcherv2/tree/master/dist) dir
+Find the latest release at [releases/](https://github.com/sagilo/pyswitcherv2/releases) page

 ### Cloning
 Use the 'clone' button from the repository main page